ruuvi/ruuvitracker_server/README.md

 See http://www.ruuvitracker.fi/ for more details.

+Related HTML5 based user interface is available https://github.com/RuuviTracker/ruuvitracker_web.

+# Demo servers

+You can find a demo of  this software running at http://dev-server.ruuvitracker.fi/ .

+# General information

-Server works either as standalone application, using a HTTP Servlet container (for example [Jetty](http://jetty.codehaus.org/jetty/)) or with [Heroku](http://www.heroku.com/) cloud.
+Server works as standalone application.
+Using a HTTP Servlet container (like Tomcat or JBoss) may be possible, but that will not support WebSockets.

 This software provides only REST and WebSocket APIs.
 User interface is available in separate project [RuuviTracker/ruuvitracker_web](https://github.com/RuuviTracker/ruuvitracker_web).